You’ve now been home for six months.

 Zoom sucks, weekends are endless, and you’re only happy when you’re going to bed.

-But now you’ve reemerged in the midst of a pandemic, where disease and isolation are the only backdrop as you wait for the slow wheel of publishing to decide if your manuscript—your very living soul as a Word document—will become a real book or die an unceremonious death like the last one.
+You finished your novel, and this pandemic is your only backdrop as you wait for the slow wheel of publishing to decide if your manuscript—your very living soul as a Word document—will become a real book or die an unceremonious death like the last one.

-You never chose for this dream of being a writer to course through your blood the way it does.
-If you could have chosen what to want this much, perhaps you would have picked an activity that doesn’t require you to push your whole heart off a ledge every few years and watch in extra slow motion to see if it’s going to shatter.
+You never chose this dream of being a writer.
+If you could have chosen what to want this badly, perhaps you would have picked something that doesn’t require you to push your whole heart off a ledge every few years and watch in extra slow motion to see if it’s going to shatter.

-A psychic in California once told you that your anxiety about this is a holdover from a past life, when you were a famous yet controversial writer who couldn’t afford to eat if your books weren’t well-received.
+A psychic in California once told you this anxiety is a holdover from a past life, when you were a famous yet controversial author who couldn’t afford to eat if your books weren’t well-received.

 Is that why you find it impossible to write anything new these days?
 Or is it because hundreds of thousands of people are dying and we’re all prisoners in our own homes?

-So you buy a lounge chair for your porch, and a notebook.
-You vow to write a new novel by hand while watching the squirrels.
+Working from home has made you hate your computer and your desk, so you buy a notebook and a lounge chair and vow to write a new novel by hand while watching the squirrels.

-Instead, you spend your first week in the lounge chair checking to see if they’ve found the body of the Glee star who drowned in a lake.
+Instead, you spend your first week in that chair checking to see if they’ve found the body of the Glee star who drowned in a lake.

-You first watched Glee on a plane ride home from India nine years ago.
-It was such a joyful contrast to the poverty you’d just witnessed that it has remained a go-to source of pleasure ever since.
+You first watched Glee on the plane ride home from your traumatic summer in India, and it has remained a go-to source of joy ever since.

-When the first star died tragically, you swallowed it and kept watching.
-When it happened a second time, you swallowed it again.
-How many deaths of how many stars does it take to transform guilty pleasure joy into unwatchable darkness?
+When the first star died, you swallowed it and kept watching.
+When the second star died, you swallowed it again.
+How many deaths of how many stars does it take to transform a guilty pleasure into unwatchable darkness?
 When they find her body a week later, you know the answer is three.
-You get up from the lounge chair and don’t sit in it again.
-You were fooling yourself to think you could write there, anyway.
+You close your notebook and get up from the chair.
+You never sit in it again.

 For weeks you do nothing but scroll in awe at all the people who have hobbies that are not writing.
 At the home-improvers, the DIYers, the sourdough-bakers.
-You watch your husband happily play chess against himself at the dining room table for the hundredth night in a row.
+You watch your husband happily play chess against himself for the hundredth night in a row.
 You lean against the doorway and softly ask, “What’s it like to have a hobby that doesn’t break your heart?”